eldipa/book-of-gehn/posts/network/qubes/2020-11-19-Qubes-Networking.md

 {{ marginfig('qubes-arp.png') }}

-The ARP request/reply is the App VM asking for the MAC address of its configured gateway, the `10.137.7.1` which it is the IP of the Proxy VM's `vif37.0` interface.
+The ARP request/reply is the App VM asking for the MAC address of its configured gateway, the `10.137.7.1` that it is the IP of the Proxy VM's `vif37.0` interface.

 ```shell